 Robo-advisors keep their costs down by removing the need for human interaction.

-As a result, while people obviously work in these companies to design the platforms, you lose the ability to speak to a person and to benefit from their advice when it comes to your investments.
+As a result, while people obviously work in these companies to design the platforms, you lose that direct human contact, meaning you don’t benefit from their advice when it comes to your investments.

 That means you won’t benefit from face-to-face investment advice or financial planning services.